AlexeyInc/highload-software-architecture/README.md

 # highload-software-architecture

-Practical explorations and investigations of common use cases and edge cases in high-load software architecture systems.
+A collection of practical investigations and analyses of typical use cases and edge cases in high-load software architecture systems.